 I Ditched Coffee For This Caffeine-Free Energizing Herb & It Totally Changed My Life

 For as long as I can remember, starting my morning with a hot cup of coffee has been, dare I say, a spiritual experience.
 However, as a healthy lifestyle expert, I am well aware of the fact that coffee isn't for everyone, and there are even potential health issues associated with drinking coffee.
-For one, many coffee beans contain mycotoxins and mold, toxic secondary metabolites produced by organisms of the fungus kingdom that can cause sickness.
-Caffeine also increases cortisol, the famous stress hormone, and depletes our body of magnesium and B vitamins that are essential for balancing hormones.
+For one, many coffee beans contain mycotoxins and mold1, toxic secondary metabolites produced by organisms of the fungus kingdom that can cause sickness.
+Caffeine also increases cortisol2, the famous stress hormone, and depletes our body of magnesium and B vitamins that are essential for balancing hormones.
 So what's a coffee-loving girl to do?

 Meet dandelion tea.

 After much research, I stumbled upon a drink that made giving up my morning coffee a breeze: dandelion tea.
 While the name might make you think of that pesky spring weed that pops up in the most random of places, this tea is exotic and full of powerful health benefits.
 This vibrant and colorful yellow weed has roots and leaves that have been used in teas throughout the northern hemisphere for centuries.
-Brought to the New World in the 17th century by European settlers, dandelion tea was used medicinally to treat fevers, boils, eye problems, diarrhea, fluid retention, liver congestion, heartburn, and skin ailments, and it helped support digestion.
+Brought to the New World in the 17th century by European settlers, dandelion tea was used medicinally3 to treat fevers, boils, eye problems, diarrhea, fluid retention, liver congestion, heartburn, and skin ailments, and it helped support digestion.

 According to a 2013 study, 74 percent of Americans suffer from some form of digestive issue.
 What makes dandelion root tea healing for our digestive fire is the bitter taste that stimulates gastric juices to improve bile flow.
-Like my beloved coffee, dandelion tea has a similar diuretic effect on the body.
+Like my beloved coffee, dandelion tea has a similar diuretic effect on the body4.

 But does it taste good?